Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-4.md

 <!-- > -->

-Still in index.js Wrap your app in the ApolloProvider:
+Still, in index.js Wrap your app in the ApolloProvider:

 ```js
 ReactDOM.render(